Eurasian Development Bank: Fund for Digital Initiatives

-The Eurasian Development Bank's Fund for Digital Initiatives was established on 30 June 2020.
-The aim of the fund is to support digital transformation in the EDB member states.
-The fund provides project financing and grants and supports digital projects in healthcare, trade, public governance, culture, tourism, sports, education, environmental protection, energy, data protection, transport, logistics, manufacturing, agriculture, the labour market and migration, as well as financial technology and smart cities.
+The Eurasian Development Bank's Fund for Digital Initiatives (EDB FDI) was established on 30 June 2020.
+The aim of the Fund is to support digital transformation in the EDB member countries.
+The Fund supports and provides project financing and grants to digital projects in healthcare, trade, culture, tourism, sports, education, ecology, energy, environmental protection, data protection, transport, logistics, manufacturing, agriculture, labour market and migration, as well as financial technology and smart cities.

-The first project implemented by the Fund for Digital Initiatives was the COVID-19-Free Travel mobile app aimed at allowing the free and safe movement of people among countries during the coronavirus pandemic.
-The app makes it possible to retrieve, store and display PCR test results and vaccination records.
+The FDI's flagship project was the COVID-19-Free Travel mobile application that has been successfully used in 9 CIS countries.
+The application helps its users travel safely between countries during the coronavirus pandemic.
+The application features allow users to receive, store and display up-to-date PCR test results and vaccination information.

+GovStack, an international project aimed at the digitalization of public sector infrastructure, is being implemented in the CIS countries with the financial support of the FDI.
+The project aims to accelerate the digital transformation of public services.
+The initiative is led by the International Telecommunication Union (ITU) in partnership with the governments of Estonia and Germany and the Digital Impact Alliance.

 Technical assistance

-The Technical Assistance Fund is the EDB's vehicle for providing expertise and support for projects in the pipeline to relieve potential borrowers from some of the additional burdens and speed up the drafting of project documents.
-The fund has three strands: technical assistance in preparing investment projects; technical assistance in expanding the Bank's investment activities; and subsidising interest rates in investment projects.
+The Technical Assistance Fund is the EDB's vehicle for performing expert assessment of and providing support for projects in the pipeline to relieve potential borrowers from some of the additional burdens and speed up the drafting of project documents.
+The Fund's programmes aim at providing technical assistance in the following four areas: preparing investment projects, subsidizing investment projects, expanding investment activities, and providing humanitarian assistance.

-Research
+Acting in line with its technical assistance strategy, the Fund supported the project aiming to eliminate the consequences of an accident that occurred at the Bishkek CHPP (Kyrgyz Republic) on February 2, 2024.
+The financial support provided by the Fund made it possible to purchase the necessary equipment, including low-voltage switchgear to prevent overloads and short circuits in the grids.
+The total project funding approximates US$500,000 and will be provided as a non-repayable grant.

+Information and analytical activity

-The Bank's own research activities have made it a reputable think tank.
-The EDB is involved in major research and applied projects; prepares reports and recommendations on regional economic integration for member governments; regularly hosts conferences and round table discussions; and publishes sector- and theme-specific reviews, macroeconomic papers analysing economic developments in and forecasts for the region, as well as information on regional integration, development bank activities, and investment project financing in the EAEU+.
+The Bank's own extensive research has made it a reputable think tank.
+The EDB is involved in major research and applied projects; the Bank prepares reports and recommendations on regional economic integration for member governments; regularly hosts conferences and round table discussions; publishes sector- and theme-specific reviews, macroeconomic papers analysing economic developments in and forecasts for the region, as well as information on regional integration, development bank activities, and investment project financing in the CIS.